 Researchers note that they couldn’t definitively say that sleep apnea caused these conditions, only that the two were associated.
 But considering some of the other causal links related to sleep apnea, it doesn’t seem unlikely that sleep apnea could be causing these conditions.

 Although we’re not yet sure whether sleep apnea is the cause for these pregnancy complications, it seems prudent to try to reduce your potential risk.

 One way to try to reduce your risk is to try to achieve a healthy weight before getting pregnant.
 Obesity increases your risk of developing sleep apnea.

 In addition, it’s important to talk to your doctor about the risk of gestational sleep apnea.
 Many doctors don’t think about this condition, and it’s probably part of the reason why less than 1% of women in this sample were diagnosed with sleep apnea.
 It’s likely the actual number of sufferers is much higher.
 Watch for warning signs of sleep apnea, including snoring , waking up unrested, and daytime sleepiness.

 And if you are diagnosed with sleep apnea, get treatment.
 Although CPAP is the treatment most recommended by doctors, an oral appliance might be easier to adapt to in a short period of time and therefore might help you get better treatment for your sleep apnea.

-If you are looking for help treating your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for help treating your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.